pommicket/bootstrap/README.md

 Compilers nowadays are written in languages like C, which themselves need to be compiled.
 But then, you need a C compiler to compile your C compiler!
 Of course, the very first C compiler was not written in C (because how would it be compiled?).
-Instead, it was built up over time, starting from a very basic assembler, eventually reaching a full-scale compiler.
+Instead, it was built up over time, starting from a basic assembler, eventually reaching a full-scale compiler.
 In this repository, we'll explore how that's done.
 Each directory represents a new "stage" in the process.
 The first one, `00`, is a hand-written